 Keep a single source of truth for all your translation and localization files and assets

 For software companies in particular, your content likely is hosted on different platforms and using different technologies.
-For instance, your marketing content may be stored on WordPress, while your product (your software), is on GitHub or Bitbucket.
+For instance, your marketing content may be stored on WordPress, while your product (your software), is on Azure Repos, GitHub, Bitbucket,

 Furthermore, you’ll have different teams owning and managing the content and potentially working with many different translators.
 As you can imagine, keeping everything in sync is going to be quite a challenge and you risk creating misalignment among your teams.
 Just think of the endless back-and-forths between product managers, developers, marketers, and translators.
 Also, you’ll likely often get charged for the same translations twice, which ultimately results in much higher costs, missed deadlines and releases.